michaelrios2015/Net-Pay-Project-1/README.md

 # Net-Pay-Project-1

-This is the assignment the project was created for
+**COSC 501/AIT 500 at Towson University**

-COSC 501/AIT 500 Project  1                              Due:  Sept  23, 2013
+This is the assignment the project was created for:

 Make sure that you document the programs (add comments!) and use proper style (indent!)
 Read the guideline posted on our class website.

-Write a C++ program that calculates and prints the monthly paycheck for an employee.
+Write a C++ program that calculates and prints the monthly paycheck for an employee. \

 The net pay is calculated after taking the following deductions:

 Federal income tax  = 15%
 State income tax    =  5%
 Social security tax =  5%